-The study of Swingley and Aslin (2000) as well as subsequent studies examining mispronunciation sensitivity address two complementary principles that infants must discover in early phonological development in order to form adult-like word representations: phonological constancy and phonological distinctiveness.
+The study of Swingley and Aslin (2000) as well as subsequent studies examining mispronunciation sensitivity address two complementary principles that infants must discover in early phonological development in order to form adult-like word representations and processing capabilities: phonological constancy and phonological distinctiveness.
 Phonological constancy is the ability to resolve phonological variation across different instances of a word, as long as the variation does not compromise the overall identity of the word.
 For example, different speakers - particularly across genders and accents - produce the same word with notable acoustic variation, although the word remains the same.
 In contrast, phonological distinctiveness describes the ability to differentiate between different words that happen to be phonologically similar, such as bad/bed or cat/hat.
 To successfully recognize words, speakers of a given language must therefore simultaneously use both phonological constancy and distinctiveness to determine where phonological variation is appropriate and where it changes a word’s meaning.
 Both abilities have to be acquired, because language systems differ in which sounds signal a meaning change.

 In the current study, we focus on infants’ developing ability to correctly apply the principles of phonological distinctiveness and constancy by using a meta-analytic approach to investigate mispronunciation sensitivity.
 Considering that infants are sensitive to mispronunciations and that, in general, their processing matures with development, we examine the shape of mispronunciation sensitivity over the course of the second and third year.
-There are three distinct possibilities how mispronunciation sensitivity might change as infants become native speakers, which are all respectively supported by single studies and two predicted by theoretical accounts.
+There are three distinct possibilities how mispronunciation sensitivity might change as infants become native speakers, which are all respectively supported by single studies and additionally two possibilities are predicted by key theoretical accounts.
 By aggregating all publicly available evidence using meta-analysis, we can examine developmental trends making use of data from a much larger and diverse sample of infants than is possible in most single studies (see Frank et al., 2018; for a notable exception).
 Before we outline the meta-analytical approach and its advantages in detail, we first discuss the proposals this study seeks to disentangle and the data supporting each of the accounts.

 Young infants may begin cautiously in their approach to word recognition, rejecting any phonological variation in familiar words and only later learning to accept appropriate variability.
 According to the Perceptual Attunement account, this describes a shift away from specific native phonetic patterns to a more mature understanding of the abstract phonological structure of words (Best 1994, 1995).
-This shift is predicted to coincide with the vocabulary spurt around 18 months, and is therefore related to vocabulary growth.
+This shift is predicted to coincide with the vocabulary spurt around 18 months, because it is causally related to vocabulary growth.
 In this case, we would expect the size of mispronunciation sensitivity to be larger at younger ages and decrease as the child matures and learn more words, although children continue to detect mispronunciations.
 Indeed, young infants are more perturbed by accented speakers than older infants in their recognition of familiar words (Best, Tyler, Gooding, Orlando, & Quann, 2009; Mulak, Best, & Tyler, 2013) or learning of new words (Schmale, Hollich, & Seidl, 2011).

 According to a different theoretical framework, young infants may instead begin with phonologically broad representations for familiar words and only refine their representations as language experience accumulates.
 PRIMIR (Processing Rich Information from Multidimensional Interactive Representations; Curtin & Werker, 2007; Werker & Curtin, 2005; Curtin, Byers-Heinlein, & Werker, 2011) describes the development of phonemic categories emerging as the number of word form-meaning linkages increases.
 Vocabulary growth, therefore, promotes more detailed phonological representations in familiar words.
 Following this account, we predict an increase in mispronunciation sensitivity as infants mature and add more words to their growing lexicon.